Sitemap

-My Low-Carbon Life — North Karelia Edition
+My Low-Carbon Lifestyle — North Karelia Edition

 8 min readSep 24, 2019

-The purpose of this post is not to take a political position to which one is more important, individual or collective action, but rather to show what I have done to limit my climate impacts to around two and a half tonnes of carbon dioxide equivalent per year.
+The purpose of this post is not to take a political position on which one is more important, individual or collective action, but rather to show what I have done to limit my climate impacts to around two and a half tonnes of carbon dioxide equivalent per year.

 Many North Karelian municipalities like mine, Liperi, are part of the Carbon-Neutral Municipalities network which aim for an 80 % cut in all GHGs by 2030 from 2010 levels.

-Helsinki had a weird winter last year even before the global pandemic.
-We had pretty much no snow for the entire time and it was stormy and rainy too.
+Helsinki had a weird winter in 2020, even before the global pandemic.
+We had no snow for the entire time, and it was stormy and rainy too.
+The stuck atmospheric pattern caused flooding, and it was tough to go outdoors because of the bad weather.

 --